baloneymath/baloneymath.github.io/_pages/about.md

 My research interests include physical design, CAD for analog/mixed signal designs, logic synthesis, and emerging technology.

 I have received the 3rd-place award in the CAD contest at ICCAD 2018, and the 3rd-place award in the Initial Detailed Routing contest of ISPD 2018.
-I have interned at Synopsys.
+I have interned at Synopsys and NVIDIA Research.

 News
 ======